Foxynero/alx-final-project-frontend/README.md

 Explore job postings and apply for positions.
 If you are an admin, log in to the admin dashboard to add new job posts or use the auto-generation feature.
 Contributing
-We welcome contributions from the community to make Jobya even better.
+We welcome contributions from the community to make FeFHub even better.
 To contribute:

 Fork the repository.
 Create a new branch for your feature or bug fix.